About us

 >> View all the facts and figures for 2024 in our annual overview

-We don't actively solicit donations from individuals.
-If you'd like to support our work, you can make a donation or organize a campaign using our Action platform.
+If you'd like to support our work, you can make a donation or organize an campaign our Action platform.

 Annual Report 2024